-Emma Knights is Chief Executive of the National Governors’ Association (NGA): the leading charity for guidance, research, advice and training for school governors – from her nga profile
+Emma Knights is Chief Executive of the National Governors’ Association (NGA), a charity for guidance, research, advice and training for school governors.
+Hear her speak about his (4 min):

 “I’ll start just by reminding you what the Centre for Public Scrutiny (CFPS) has identified as the six ways of holding public services to account –

 - Regulation (inspections & audits)

 - Governance (scrutiny by non-executives)